-- No, I have not previously submitted the SDV documents specified above to Purchasing and therefore have enclosed the SDV documents.
-Yes, I previously submitted the SDV documents specified above within the past three (3) years to Purchasing. - Date SDV Documents were Submitted:
+- No, I have not previously submitted the SDV documents specified above to Purchasing and therefore have enclosed the SDV documents. - Yes, I previously submitted the SDV documents specified above within the past three (3) years to Purchasing.

-Previous Proposal/Contract Number for Which the SDV Documents were Submitted:
+Date SDV Documents were Submitted: